 - Or with any sense of self-preservation?

 - And why would you fail to maintain evidence to show that transactions were legitimate?

-As my grandmother used to say, “She doesn’t have half the common sense God gave a goat.”
+As our grandmothers used to say, “She doesn’t have half the common sense God gave a goat.”

-To make matters worse, Abrahamson’s bookkeeping is remarkably (or deliberately) sloppy, with several checks doubled up.
+To make matters worse, Abrahamson’s bookkeeping is remarkably (or deliberately) sloppy, with several checks handwritten.
 Moreover, there is no second signature—a bare minimum when, as here, transactions give the appearance of possibly illegal behavior.

 Moreover, church canons expressly provide that both paid and volunteer persons serve as fiduciaries.
 That is a very high standard, and suffice it to say writing checks to yourself doesn’t cut it.
 Not by a long shot.
 Even worse, breach of fiduciary duty is the thermonuclear device of civil litigation.
 In other words, if we were Beth, we’d be sweating bullets right about now.

 Thus, Anglican Watch’s recommendation: It’s time for a criminal investigation of Beth.
 While the evidence we have seen does not conclusively establish malfeasance, every warning sign imaginable is out there.
 And if she has embezzled from St. Paul’s, we believe she deserves time in prison.
 Indeed, as Judge Barry (Donald Trump’s sister) said when she sentenced former TEC treasurer Ellen Cooke to prison:

 Judge Barry said, [Cooke] had caused suffering for the church, its priests, its parishioners and the needy it serves.